 Even so, with a few exceptions, most elderly U.S. presidents seem to have been remarkably vigorous and capable.
 Here’s a list of seven presidents who were the oldest when they left office.

 Born February 6, 1911, the nation’s 40th president was 77 years and 349 days old at the completion of his second term in January 1989.
 While campaigning in 1980, Reagan tried to put to rest questions about his age by pledging that he would resign if the White House physician ever detected signs of mental deterioration.

 Once in office, Reagan proved to be remarkably resilient, and survived an assassination attempt in 1981, as well as surgery in 1985 to remove a cancerous polyp in his large intestine.
 Reagan always seemed the picture of robust health, in part because he exercised regularly with weights and enjoyed horseback riding and performing manual labor at his ranch in California.
 Reagan was able to brush aside concerns about age with humor, once joking during a 1984 debate that “I am not going to exploit, for political purposes, my opponent’s youth and inexperience.”

-Born June 14, 1946, Trump already was 70 when he won an upset victory in the Electoral College over Hillary Clinton.
+Born June 14, 1946, Trump was 70 when he won an upset victory in the Electoral College over Hillary Clinton.
 By January 2021, the 45th President was 74 years and 200 days old.
-Trump, who reportedly avoids exercise other than golf because he thinks it is unhealthy and sleeps just four or five hours a night, recently boasted in an interview about his ability to recall a sequence of five words on a test designed to spot cognitive decline.
+Trump reportedly avoided exercise other than golf because he considered it unhealthy.
+He said in a July 2020 interview that a test showed he could recall a sequence of five words on a test designed to spot cognitive decline.

 Born Oct.
 14, 1890, the 34th President was 70 years and 98 days old when he left the White House in January 1961.
 The World War II hero was a regular exerciser who only weighed seven pounds more than when he graduated from West Point, according to biographer Jean Edward Smith.
 Nevertheless, he nearly didn’t make it out of his first term.